rubycord/Startup-Slash-Bot/README.md

-# Startup-Slash-Bot
+# Startup-Slash-Bot, Dont give me credit this is just a startup
 From owner of rubycord

-#Dont give me credit this is just a startup